Parkview Health Logo

 Clinical Assignment When Placement Cannot be Immediately Guaranteed

 When selecting students, the selection committee lists all the students considered to be acceptable students in the order of preference based on the Program’s selection criteria, such as GPA, the interview, desire to train at Parkview, references, and discussion with the selection committee.
 Students who are not placed with the Parkview Medical Laboratory Science Program will be put on a waiting list.
-Placement into the Program will be based on the criteria listed above.
-As positions become open before the start of the program year, applicants will be invited to attend the Parkview Medical Laboratory Science Program based on their place in the list.
+Placement into the Program will be based on the Program’s selection criteria.
+As positions become open before the start of the program year, applicants on the waiting list may be invited to attend the Parkview Medical Laboratory Science Program, or new applicants may apply and be interviewed.
 Unplaced students will need to reapply for admission to the following cohort.

 Academic prerequisites

-All applicants must provide documentation [i.e., official transcript(s)] which proves the applicant’s completion of the following prerequisites:
+All applicants must provide documentation [i.e., official transcript(s)], sent directly from their college or university to the Parkview Medical Laboratory Science Program Director, which proves the applicant’s completion of the following prerequisites within the last seven years:

 • 16 semester hours (24 quarter hours) of chemistry, including at least one course in organic chemistry or biochemistry